-Make sure the oil is HOT before placing the crabs in the pan.
+Make sure the oil is between 350 to 375 degrees F before placing the crabs in the pan.
 If the oil is not hot enough, your soft shell crabs won’t be crispy; they’ll be soggy.
 I always test the oil by placing a tip of a claw in the oil; if it sizzles and bubbles then I know it’s ready.

 Cook for a couple of minutes on each side, turning gently.
 The crabs are ready when they’re a coral color and the breading is golden brown.
 Place on a plate lined with paper towels to drain.

 I like to eat my soft shell crabs on a bun with coleslaw and tartar sauce.

 A very special thanks to Eric and Chris for teaching me how to clean soft shell crabs.
 You guys rock! 🙂Print

 - 4–6 soft shell crabs, cleaned and dampened with water

 - 2 cups House Autry Seafood Breader (or your favorite breader)